-In the past, the main concern with aloe vera products was that the key active ingredients, the mannan sugars, were not particularly concentrated in the aloe plant, and were not particularly stable.
+In the past, the main concern with aloe vera products was that the key active ingredients, the mannan sugars, were not particularly concentrated in the aloe plant and were not particularly stable.
 In addition, they are easily destroyed both in the harvesting process and in the concentration process.
-It is only in the last few years that these limitations have been overcome and allowed aloe vera with meaningful amounts of mannan sugars to be produced.
+Only in the last few years have these limitations been overcome and allowed aloe vera with meaningful amounts of mannan sugars to be produced.
 Currently, a brand new proprietary process has been discovered that allows for the dehydration and concentration of aloe at low temperatures (never exceeding 100 degrees Fahrenheit).
 This is significant since it preserves the integrity of the mannan sugars – not to mention the enzyme activity of the aloe constituents.
-This process produces a product that contains all of the complex carbohydrates contained in whole aloe leaf at powerfully high levels of concentration.
+This process produces a product containing all of the complex carbohydrates in the whole aloe leaf at powerfully high levels of concentration.

-I high recommend reading THE SCIENCE BEHIND ALOE: The Healing Plant co-authored by Dr. Bill McAnalley copyright 2009.
-This book will definitely increase the knowledge of consumers about the aloe plant as well as acemannan.
+I highly recommend reading THE SCIENCE BEHIND ALOE: The Healing Plant co-authored by Dr. Bill McAnalley copyright 2009.
+This book will definitely increase consumers’ knowledge about the aloe plant and acemannan.